comp110-lytle/comp110/site/team/documentation/guides/shift_leads.md

 - Fill out the following form at the end of each hour to record any concerns encountered during your shift: [Shift Lead Form](https://forms.gle/aUGtnnx8AGHcGEuE7)
 - Bring any recurring problems to the attention of the next Shift Lead!

-Note: We are currently only filling out the shift lead form if an abnormality in OH happens.